 To improve the availability and access to clean and safe groundwater, (Verlicchi and Grillini, 2022; Lalumbe and Kanyerere, 2022b) suggested that adequate and reliable groundwater rehabilitation techniques should be applied.
 Various in-situ and ex-situ techniques have been applied in the rehabilitation of agricultural activities associated with contamination globally.
 Pump and treat methods are considered cheaper and more sustainable as compared to in-situ methods (Lalumbe et al., 2022).
-Historically, in-situ groundwater rehabilitation techniques were more common until early 2000, when things changed and ex-situ methods were more favourable for groundwater rehabilitation (EPA, 2017).
-Groundwater does not require immediate use or treatment when pump and treat methods are applied (Favara and Gamlin, 2017)
+Historically, in-situ groundwater rehabilitation techniques were more common until early 2000, when things changed, and ex-situ methods were more favourable for groundwater rehabilitation (EPA, 2017).
+Groundwater does not require immediate treatment when ex-situ methods such as pump and treat are applied because the water should first be pumped, transported and thereafter be treated before use (Favara and Gamlin, 2017).